QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 A cross-sectional frequency measures how a particular variable (e.g., employment status) is distributed across a population at a specific time, providing information of the proportions of individuals in each possible state of that variable.
 ```

-To illustrate, recall our model of employment/unemployment dynamics for a given worker discussed in {prf:ref}`Example 2: Unemployment <mc_eg1>`.
+To illustrate, recall our model of employment/unemployment dynamics for a given worker discussed in {ref}`Example 2: Unemployment <mc_eg1>`.

 Consider a large population of workers, each of whose lifetime experience is
 described by the specified dynamics, with each worker's outcomes being